custeliongames/Linux-Practice-in-English-for-Japanese-Learners/README.md

 - Show one English sentence from a file
 - Accepet Full user typing
-- Later: show differences between original and tyoed sentence
+- Later: show differences between original and typed sentence